classroomtechtools/Meets-Audit-Activity-Insights/README.md

 4. Execute, and wait.

+5. Update the ranges in the pivot tables in tabs `Duration` and `Frequency` so that it captures all of the rows of data.

-5. Yes, you could make this an add-on, which I welcome.
+6. Yes, you could make this an add-on, which I welcome.
 All of this it MIT licensed opensource, baby.

 ## Motivation